20steps/alexa/README.md

 * Support for german and english language
 * Support for Alexa Account linking via oAuth2
 * User management including self-registration, double-opt-in, user settings, password reset, resend activation link etc.
-* Basic localized Website using Pages brick to integrate Wordpress as CMS
+* Responsive and localized Website using Pages brick to integrate Wordpress as CMS and Twig/Bootstrap for layouting
 * High availability deployment at Bricks Cluster, service status available at <a href="https://monitoring.20steps.de">monitoring.20steps.de</a>

 Usage: